At The Forefront Live: Organ Donation

 People have to understand the tremendous gap between the need for organs amongst people who have end-stage liver disease or end-stage organ disease and will only be saved by a life-saving gift, and the real lack of available donor organs.
 Until people understand that gap, it's hard to convince someone that they should consider changing the tragedy of a family member who has passed into a remarkable gift, which can save not only one, but often up to six to eight potential recipients.

-Starting in 2011, Brad Goodman’s health gradually declined due to a rare liver disease called primary sclerosing cholangitis (PSC).
-He was added to the liver transplant waiting list, but more than a year went by without an available organ.
+In 2011, Brad Goodman's health started to decline due to primary sclerosing cholangitis.
 He was running out of time.
-UChicago Medicine doctors offered a solution.Read Brad's incredible transplant story
+UChicago Medicine doctors offered a solution.Read Brad's liver transplant story